Introduction to the Near East

 Temple prostitution, or sacred prostitution, refers to ritual sex used for religious purposes.
 Temple prostitution was common in the Near East.
 Both male and female prostitutes were active participants of ritual sex.
 High priestesses were believed to be the physical manifest of Ishtar, the Mesopotamian fertility goddess.
 Sacred prostitutes engaging in fertility rites encouraged the agricultural prosperity of the land, as they had the blessing of Ishtar.
 Payment for ritual sex was ceremonial, and complementary to the intercourse.

-Read more: Teaching the Epic of Gilgamesh
+Read more: Lesson Plan: The Epic of Gilgamesh

 A notable record of temple prostitution is the Epic of Gilgamesh.
 The holy prostitute, Shamhat, is sent by the god Shamash to seduce the wild man Enkidu.
 The priestess’s intercourse with Enkidu is an effort to civilize him.